microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 {{< /callout >}}

+{{< callout note >}}

+You may need to install an additional dependency to make this demo compatible with Webpack 5.
+If you receive a compilation error related to a "buffer" package, please run `npm install -D buffer` and try again.
+This will be resolved in a future release of Fluid Framework.

+{{< /callout >}}

 ## Create the project

 1. Open a Command Prompt and navigate to the parent folder where you want to create the project, e.g., `C:\My Fluid Projects`.